counternote/counternote/spec.md

 ## Hold

 A [hold][hold] is punctuation character that represents a duration.
-They come in seven varieties, six ordered by powers of two and a special one for indefinite duration:
+They come in six varieties ordered by powers of two:

     ———————————————————————————
       HOLD  VALUE  WORD   IPA